SAP/openui5-docs/docs/Cards_5b46b03.md

 	</tbody>
 </table>

-Limitations:
+> Restriction:
- 1\) The analytical card is using `sap.viz.ui5.controls.VizFrame` charts which are part of SAPUI5 and are not available in OpenUI5.
+> -   The analytical card is using `sap.viz.ui5.controls.VizFrame` charts which are part of SAPUI5 and are not available in OpenUI5.
+>
- 2\) The timeline card is using the `sap.suite.ui.commons.Timeline` control which is part of SAPUI5 and is not available in OpenUI5.
+> -   The timeline card is using the `sap.suite.ui.commons.Timeline` control which is part of SAPUI5 and is not available in OpenUI5.

 ***